American Girl honors pandemic heroes by turning them into one-of-a-kind dolls

-(CNN)Five people on the frontlines of the Covid-19 pandemic are getting the American Doll treatment.
+(CNN)Five people on the front lines of the Covid-19 pandemic are getting the American Girl treatment.

 The popular doll line, owned by Mattel, asked kids across the country to nominate an outstanding hero in their life as part of its Heroes with Heart contest, which is designed to thank and honor people who have risked their lives amid the pandemic.